hack-everything/hack-everything/README.md

 </p>

 <br>
 I do a bunch of shit and sometimes upload it to Github.
 I hack, I program and I sometimes engineer.
-I also definitely forgot these existed... basically:
+I also definitely forgot these READMEs existed... basically:
 <br><br>
 <details>
 <summary>Here are a few random (sometimes cool) projects that I've made: << This is being revamped, and it's no longer accurate </summary>